Finland Trials "Sniffer Bouy" to Monitor Sulfur Regs Compliance

 The Buoy uses solar power and requires no other infrastructure for operation, so can theoretically be placed anywhere.

-This gives it an advantage of existing fixed "sniffer" technology such as the units attached to bridges, as well as allowing for repositioning to adjust to seasonal winds or changes in vessel operation routes.
+This gives it an advantage over existing fixed "sniffer" technology such as the units attached to bridges, as it allows for repositioning to adjust to seasonal winds or changes in vessel operation routes.

 “Several nations and significant merchant harbors still lack an automatized emission monitoring strategy.
-This product could prove to be the missing piece," said Kimmo Salonen, technology director at Kine Robot Solutions.
+This product could prove to be the missing piece," says Kimmo Salonen, technology director at Kine Robot Solutions.